Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 $1,59927-inch 5K Retina display with Thunderbolt 5, 12MP Center Stage + Desk View camera, six-speaker Spatial Audio, and True Tone — refreshed March 2026.

 The core specs carry over from the 2022 model — 27-inch 5K at 218 PPI, 60Hz, P3 wide color — but the port upgrade is significant.
-The new model ships with two Thunderbolt 5 ports: one upstream (96W charging), one downstream (daisy-chain up to four additional Studio Displays).
+The new model ships with two Thunderbolt 5 ports: one upstream (96W charging), one downstream for connecting accessories or daisy-chaining additional displays.
 The 12MP Center Stage camera now adds Desk View, the woofers deliver 30% deeper bass, and a Thunderbolt 5 Pro Cable is included in the box.

-The honest reason most Mac Mini M4 buyers pause: $1,599 is 2.7× the computer's base price.
-The Studio Display makes complete sense when budget is genuinely unconstrained and Apple ecosystem integration matters — the six-speaker Spatial Audio system alone is frequently cited as worth the premium by Mac Mini users coming from MacBook speakers.
+The price gives most Mac Mini M4 buyers pause: $1,599 is 2.7× the computer's base price.
+The Studio Display fits when budget allows and Apple ecosystem integration matters — Mac Mini users coming from MacBook speakers frequently cite the six-speaker Spatial Audio system as a key reason for choosing it.

 Studio Display (2026) is best for